zanreal-labs/legal/en/cookie-policy.md

 ## Previous Versions

-The previous versions of our Privacy Policies and other documents can be seen at [GitHub](https://github.com/zanreal-labs/legal)
+The previous versions of our Policies and other documents can be seen at [GitHub](https://github.com/zanreal-labs/legal)